Average Weather in July at Skagway Airport Alaska, United States

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed at Skagway Airport is essentially constant during July, remaining around 2.6 miles per hour throughout.
+The average hourly wind speed at Skagway Airport is essentially constant during July, remaining within 0.1 miles per hour of 4.8 miles per hour throughout.

 Average Wind Speed in July